There are lots of questions we are asked about HIV tests, here are some of the most common (and the answers!)

 Better2Know has three different types of HIV testing.
 Which is best for you depends on how long it has been since any incident you are concerned about: unprotected sex, a needle stick injury or other exposure.
-We have a ten day after exposure which is suitable from 10 days onwards, and is in conjunction with Hepatitis B and Hepatitis C. From 28 days, we recommend the HIV Duo test – which tests for the p24 antigen and types 1 and 2 antibodies.
+We have a ten day after exposure which is suitable from 10 days onwards and is in conjunction with Hepatitis B and Hepatitis C. From 28 days, we recommend the HIV Duo test – which tests for the p24 antigen and types 1 and 2 antibodies.
 The p24 antigen appears earlier than the antibodies which make this a very accurate test from 28 days onwards.
-Additionally we also have a rapid test which can give you your results in the clinic, the 28 days rapid test is done on a finger prick so is ideal for people who are scared on needles.
+Additionally, we also have a rapid test that can give you your results in the clinic.
+The 28-day rapid test is done on a finger prick so is ideal for people who are scared of needles.

 How often should I test?

 That depends on how many sexual partners you have and whether you engage in other high-risk activity.
 Every 3 to 6 months is recommended if you regularly have unprotected sex with different people.

 Should I be tested for other STIs?